Is pathology class coming up soon? Maybe it’s a career you’ve got your eye on. Either way; you want to know what it’s like…

 Obviously any discussion over how “hard” or “easy” a subject might be is subjective for the most part.
 Pathology is no exception here.

-Although I do have personal experience studying the subject and have done a lot of research into what other students say, it’s no guarantee for how you might find the course.
+Although I have personal experience studying the subject and have done a lot of research into what other students say, it’s no guarantee for how you might find pathology as a subject.
 For that reason, it’s important you keep an open mind!

 Hopefully this article has helped give you a nice introduction!